cjm96/WDM_GW_wavelets/docs/source/theory.rst

 WDM Wavelets
 ------------

+This section relates to the example notebook `./examples/plotting_the_mother_wavelets.ipynb`.

 Henceforth, we will work with frequency :math:`f` rather than angular frequency :math:`\omega=2\pi f`.
 This fits with the rest of the GW data analysis community which tends to work with frequency.